 If you’ve been an expat before, you might already have a moving checklist.
-It’s a good thing to keep around, because you tend to forget those things and then you start from scratch the next time.
-Below you will find such a list for moving to South Africa, in the order I recommend tackling these items (some of it can or should be done while still in your home country).
+It’s a good thing to keep around, because you tend to forget those things.
+Below you’ll find such a list for moving to South Africa, in the order I recommend tackling these items).
 While this checklist is not exhaustive, it is a good starting point

 Passports: how much longer are they valid?

-It’s not a problem renewing them from within South Africa, as all major embassies have offices in Johannesburg and Cape Town, but once you have a new passport you will have to travel with both the old and the new one, because your visa will be in the old one.
+It’s not a problem renewing them from within South Africa; all major embassies have offices in Johannesburg and Cape Town.
+But once you have a new passport, you’ll have to travel with both the old and the new ones because your visa will be in the old one.
 Not a big hassle, but if you’re like our family with dual German/American citizenship and a couple of renewed passports, you might find yourself toting 14 passports with you any time you travel!

 Visas are issued by the Department of Home Affairs.
-They are classified into Temporary Residence Permits (with many different categories whether you’re visiting, studying, working, or retiring) and Permanent Residence Permits.
-Most expats will enter on a temporary permit, as those are easier to get, and have it transferred to a permanent permit later on.
+They’re classified into temporary residence permits and permanent residence permits.
+Most expats enter on a temporary permit, as those are easier to get; eventually, they transfer it to a permanent permit.

-Make sure your company’s legal department (or whoever is in charge of it) will start the visa process very early, as the Department of Home Affairs has been known to move very slowly.
+Make sure your company’s legal department starts the visa process very early.
+The Department of Home Affairs has been known to move very slowly.
 And settling in will be much easier if you have that permanent visa stamp in your passport.

-Have several recent passport pictures available for the whole family, as you will need them for school applications, car registration, etc.
+Have several recent passport pictures available for the whole family.
+You’ll need them for school applications, car registration, etc.

-Your existing driver’s licence will be valid in South Africa as long as it is valid in your home country, so make sure you have a few years left on it.
-You really don’t need an international licence on top of that, though I’ve heard it is recommended, so you can save yourself that errand.
+Your existing driver’s license will be valid in South Africa as long as it is valid in your home country; make sure you have a few years left on it.
+You really don’t need an international license on top of that, though I’ve heard it is recommended.

 It’s only valid for one year anyway, and only together with your home country licence, and my experience with police checks thus far (and trust me, I’ve had several!) has shown that it is not asked for.